Undergraduate Catalog 2014-2015

 Marchi Hall 2N

 The directors of two interdisciplinary Bachelor's degree programs reside in the History Department.
-They are Assistant.Professor Emmanuel.Mbah – African American Studies; and Associate Professor Catherine Lavender – American Studies.
+They are Assistant.Professor Emmanuel.Mbah – African and African Diaspora Studies; and Associate Professor Catherine Lavender – American Studies.

 Center for the Arts 1P